A Blast from the Past review

 Should I ever get into a discussion about the best shooter from the “Post Doom - Pre Half Life” era I tend to turn the conversation bloody real quick.
 Folks go for Doom because it was a quantum leap; Doom wasn’t released; it was unleashed they cry, claiming it was the Jaws of the game world.
 They are right.
 But while Doom was gaming’s We’re Gonna Need A Bigger Boat moment, for me it was when I saw Elvira’s calendar in ‘Blood’ -the same calendar on the wall of my bedroom– and I knew, Blood and I got each other.

 Thinking about it now, I recall that Blood was made up of everything I was into.
 Packed with references and nods to my VHS collection, my posters and film quotes, everything I thought was the coolest thing ever was in there.
 And, Blood had a plot.
 A real, on-screen story and reason why everyone in my eye-line had to go, not some vague background written in the manual.
 And Blood’s storyline was explored by an equally perfect lead character; Caleb, a wild-west era killer-for-hire who worshipped a Dark God which inexplicably has Caleb, his beloved wife and friends murdered for an unknown failing.
 Reborn (‘I live...again!’), Caleb was the perfect antihero to inhabit as I waded through a thousand bodies in a dark gothic setting, looking for revenge and reasons.
 Caleb wasn’t a jokey celebration of macho like Duke and he wasn’t just an arm like Doomguy; Caleb was every dubious hero you adored while watching straight-to-video films in those big puffy WB cases.
 He was Snake Plissken meets Eric Draven with a dash of Ash.
 Ultimately I loved Blood for its ‘soul’ despite Caleb not having one; It’s so fatalistic, the tone so foreboding it could have been a John Carpenter film.
 Blood is one of my best gaming experiences and I’d defend it with my boomstick.
-But I admit now, my love for Blood is based on it matching my bedroom walls, not it’s comparison to other shooters, its graphics or whether it’s actually any good.
-So, at the risk of losing a 20yr long argument (Blood is better than GoldenEye), time to see if Blood still courses through my veins.
+But I admit now, my love for Blood is based on a 20yr memory, so, at the risk of losing a long argument with fellow PW.com scribe TheMorty (Blood is better than GoldenEye), time to see if Blood still courses through my veins.

 Still a Blast?